McBenny/test-react-boilerplate/features.md

 These features should also apply to the fouls, any foul registered should be editable and removable, it should also be possible to add a foul.

 ##BUGS
-- [X] Getting saved games looks for any saved localStorage [Fixed]
-- [X] I don't want to get "NaN" when I erase a number before putting a new one in the settings
 - [ ] A totally empty player in the settings should not be saved
 - [ ] When I create a player, it jumps from bottom to top of the list, this is annoying
 - [ ] Players seem to not be sorted "naturally"
 - [X] Players with letters are not in uppercase in list for captain
+- [X] I don't want to get "NaN" when I erase a number before putting a new one in the settings
+- [X] Getting saved games looks for any saved localStorage [Fixed]
+- [X] Log seems incomplete

 ##TODO
 - [X] allow for timeouts per team